SicroAtGit/RegEx-Engine/README.md

 ## About

-This RegEx engine compiles a regular expression into an NFA, optionally then into a very fast DFA, and can execute the NFA/DFA against a string.
+This RegEx engine compiles a regular expression string into an NFA, and can optionally convert the NFA into a DFA, which executes much faster; the generated NFA/DFA can then be executed against a string.

-When matching, the RegEx engine matches always the longest match among several possible matches.
-During this process, no backtracking is required, because all alternations are checked simultaneously.
+The RegEx engine will always return the longest possible match among several possible matches.
+During this process no backtracking is required, because all alternations are checked simultaneously.

-The RegExes can be assigned with RegEx ID numbers, which can be determined in case of a match.
-This useful for creating lexers, which is the main focus of the project.
-At the same time, the RegEx engine is kept flexible to be used for many other purposes as well.
+RegExes can be assigned unique RegEx ID numbers, which allow to determine which RegEx matched when executing multiple RegExs simultaneously.
+This feature is useful for creating lexers, which is the main focus of the project.
+At the same time, the RegEx engine is kept flexible, so that it might be employed in a variety of other contexts, beside lexers creation.

 ## Examples